 Missouri’s Nursing Home Bill: Where the Money Really Goes

 The day a family faces nursing home care is rarely gentle.
 There’s the moment someone mentions needing help around the clock—it always lands heavier than expected.
 Then you start looking at the numbers.
 In Missouri, a private nursing home room swallows more than $85,000 a year.
 Semi-private brings it “down” to $70,000, but that’s just for the bed and a roof.
 Everything else—physical therapy, medication, extra help—gets tacked on as the months go by.
-The sticker shock doesn’t fade.
-If you haven’t seen the real invoices, you can’t quite picture it.

-Medical insurance?
-It covers what it covers—a run to the hospital, a brief recovery.
-Health plans and Medicare don’t carry the weight for long-term care.
-At best, Medicare gives you a short window: a few months’ rehab stay after a hospital visit, capped at one hundred days and hedged in by red tape.
+Medical insurance doesn’t carry the weight for long-term care.
+Medicare gives you a short window: a few months’ rehab stay after a hospital visit, capped at 100 days and hedged in by strict qualifying rules.
 Pass that mark or miss a qualifying event, and the family gets the bill.
-The succession isn’t fair.
-There’s no handoff.
 One season, life is normal.
 Suddenly, savings drain just to keep someone safe and cared for, week after week.
+Most families think their nest egg and house are safe—that they’ve earned a buffer for their spouse or kids.
+But steady nursing home bills don’t care if your intentions are honest.

 How the System Consumes the Estate